 These are great on their own as a snack or appetizer, but they're also delicious and provide unique flavor when topping salads and soups.

-I think dried rosemary works best in this recipe given the quick cooking time, allowing you to get bits of rosemary in every bite.
-If you want to dedicate time to chopping up fresh rosemary really small, you could try it, but I haven't tested this.
+Sure!
+You'll want to chop it up very small and use slightly more as it's less concentrated.
+Personally, I think dried rosemary works best in this recipe given the quick cooking time, allowing you to get bits of rosemary in every bite.

 Related Recipes

-Loved these nuts?
+Loved this roasted rosemary nuts recipe?
 You might also love these other appetizer or oven-roasted toppings and snacks!

 - Total Time: 15 minutes